Frequently Asked Questions

 Our services at the WLC are for current students taking undergraduate courses at UIW's Broadway campus.
 You may come to the WLC to receive help on assignments for any of your UIW undergraduate courses.
 You may also come in to discuss writing that is not for a particular class (e.g. scholarship essays, personal statements, etc.).
 If you need help with writing for a graduate course, you will need to visit the Office of Research and Graduate Studies.

-Additionally, all UIW students have access to Smarthinking, a supplemental online tutoring service available through Cardinal Apps.
-For more information on Smarthinking, please see our Smarthinking access guide.
+Additionally, all UIW students have access to Brainfuse, a supplemental online tutoring service available in Cardinal Apps.

 There are no additional costs for tutoring; our services are included with your tuition.